|What is the Access to Learning Fund?

 If your application form is incomplete or if you haven’t attached the relevant supporting documents, your application will be returned to you.
 So it’s really important to read the notes before you complete the form, to refer back to them regularly, and to keep a copy of the notes after you’ve submitted your application.
-We will email you at your MMU email address within five working days of submission of your form to confirm that it has been received and whether we require any extra information or whether it has been put through for assessment.
+We will email you at your MMU email address within three working days of submission of your form to confirm that it has been received and whether we require any extra information or whether it has been put through for assessment.
 You should check your MMU email address regularly.

 The Student's Union Advice Centre can offer one-to-one assistance with your application.

 It is best to apply early.
 Don’t wait until the close of the scheme – the fund is cash limited so we can’t guarantee there will be support available throughout the year.
 But to apply you must be fully enrolled, and if you are eligible to receive student loans you must have received your first instalment.

 We accept applications from 19th September 2016 when the scheme opens up until the closing dates listed below.
 We aim to notify decisions within four working weeks but the assessment times vary depending on the number and complexity of applications we receive, so leave yourself plenty of time to wait for your assessment to be completed.

 Closing dates by which applications must be submitted